Praz98/HomeLLC/README.md

  the R² is 0.7347.
 This means that the independent variables in your regression model explain approximately 73.47% of the variance in the dependent variable.
 It indicates a reasonably good fit of the model to the data.

 In summary, MSE and RMSE measure the accuracy of a regression model, with RMSE providing a more interpretable error metric.
 R-squared (R²) quantifies how well the model explains the variation in the dependent variable, with higher values indicating a better fit.
-In your specific case, the model has an MSE of 58.2454, an RMSE of 7.6319, and an R² of 0.7347, indicating that the model is reasonably accurate and explains a significant portion of the variance in the dependent variable.
+In this case, the model has an MSE of 58.2454, an RMSE of 7.6319, and an R² of 0.7347, indicating that the model is reasonably accurate and explains a significant portion of the variance in the dependent variable.
 NOTE: data considered from 2000-2021 as per publicly available data